 Protected our PCSOs

 There were 287 Police Community Support Officers in Kent in May 2016.
-Thanks to my Budgets, Kent Police will retain 300 PCSO posts.
+Thanks to my Budgets, there will be 336 by March 2021.

 Relaunched Police Cadets

-My seed funding helped Kent Police relaunch Police Cadets, with over 400 young people now in the scheme.
+My seed funding helped Kent Police relaunch Police Cadets, with over 340 young people now in the scheme.
 It’ll be county wide by the end of 2020 and a scheme for younger children is being introduced.

 Improving 101 performance